tweag/python-monorepo-example/content/blog/2021-04-15-arrows-through-a-different-lens.md

 ## Lenses

-Standard lenses are all about products -- `view` for example, is used to deconstruct records:
+Standard lenses are all about products -- `view`, for example, is used to deconstruct records:

 ```
 view _fst :: (a, b) -> a